Last Updated: May 13, 2026

 Blanket Weed (Cladophora)

-Green Thread
+Green Thread Algae

 Water Silk (Spirogyra)

-Hair (Rhizoclonium)
+Hair Algae (Rhizoclonium)

-Staghorn (Compsopogon sp.)
+Staghorn Algae (Compsopogon sp.)

-Other Types And Related Issues
+Other Types and Related Issues

-Brown (Diatoms)
+Brown Algae (Diatoms)

-Blue-Green – BGA (Cyanobacteria)
+Blue-Green Algae (Cyanobacteria)

 Surface Scum